Middletown Ohio

 About Cambridge, MA Category Listings

 Formerly in Lemon, Turtlecreek, and Franklin townships, Middletown was incorporated by the Ohio General Assembly on February 11, 1833, and became a city in 1886.
 The city was the home of AK Steel Holding Corporation (formerly Armco), a major steel works founded in 1900.
-Although offices were moved to nearby West Chester Township in 2007, the AK Steel factory is still in Middletown.
-Middletown is also home to Hook Field Municipal Airport (airport code MWO), which was formerly served by commercial airlines but is currently only for general aviation.
+Although offices were moved to nearby West Chester Township in 2007, the steel factory is still in Middletown.
+In 2020, Cleveland-Cliffs acquired AK Steel through an exchange of stock.
+Middletown is also home to Hook Field Municipal Airport, which was formerly served by commercial airlines but is currently only for general aviation.
 A regional campus of Miami University is located in Middletown.
 In 1957, Middletown was designated as an All-America City.

 The city's name is believed to have been given by its founder, Stephen Vail, but questions remain unanswered as to why.
 One local historian stated that the city received its name because Vail had come from Middletown, New Jersey.
 Another writer believed that the city was named Middletown because it was the midway point of navigation on the Great Miami River, which was then considered a navigable stream.
 Another theory is credited to the city being roughly halfway between Dayton and Cincinnati.
 Vail centered the city in Fractional Section 28 of Town 2, Range 4 North.
 One of the first settlers in Middletown was Daniel Doty, who migrated there from New Jersey in the late 18th century.